rapid-sensemaking-framework/rsf-runner/README.md

 At the time of writing, two operators of interest have been developed, that are easily made to be compatible with one another.
 - [rsf-collect-responses](https://github.com/rapid-sensemaking-framework/rsf-collect-responses)
-    - for a prompt, collect statements numbering up to a given maximum from a list of participants
+    - for a prompt, collect statements numbering up to a given maximum (or unlimited) from a list of participants
 - [rsf-response-for-each](https://github.com/rapid-sensemaking-framework/rsf-response-for-each)
-    - for a list/array of statements, collect a response or vote (from a limited number of valid options) for each from a list of participants
+    - for a list/array of statements, collect a response or vote (from a limited number of valid options, or unlimited) for each from a list of participants

 If writing an operator in `node`, a convenience library has been written, called [rsf-reader-writer](https://github.com/rapid-sensemaking-framework/rsf-reader-writer).
 Check it out for its super simple API for reading the input and writing the output.